General Conditions governing the Sale and Delivery of Products (to consumers, including distance selling)

-In the cases referred to in paragraph 8.1 any obligations of the Buyer will furthermore fall due immediately and the label will not be required to pay any damages.
+In the cases referred to in paragraph 8.1 any obligations of the Buyer will furthermore fall due immediately and Grey will not be required to pay any damages.
 The latter will not apply in the event of dissolution on the grounds of circumstances for which the Consumer cannot be blamed.

 Guarantees and complaints

 The products to be supplied by Grey will meet the customer requirements and standards that can reasonably be set at the moment of delivery and for which they are intended in the event of normal use.
 If applicable, guarantee provisions of suppliers and third parties, such as producers and importers, will apply to the products supplied by Grey.

 If the product is used outside the Netherlands, the Buyer itself must verify whether the products are suitable for use there and whether they meet the conditions and the applicable statutory and other requirements.